ap4909/FixDemonstrationApp/README.md

 # FIX demonstration app

 ## Overview
 The FIX demonstration app is an interactive console application, written in C# and the .NET framework, intended to showcase the basics of the FIX API protocol utilised for the exchange of information relating to financial markets and transactions.
-The QuickFIX/n (https://github.com/connamara/quickfixn) package, an implementation of the FIX API protocol for .NET.
+The QuickFIX/n (https://github.com/connamara/quickfixn) FIX engine is used to setup a client and server and exchange FIX messages between them.

 ## Running
 ### Pre-requisites